alborzk/robo-run/README.md

 - The rubber ducky is the goal point, sending the user back to the start, but in a good way (marking completion).

 ## 🦆 Additional Details
 - This game contains a few extras - specifically, an Environmental Skybox, Particle System, and Shading/Lighting System.
-To access these, activate night mode.
+To access these, activate the night scenery.

 ## 🕹️ Controls
 - **SPACE**: Jump